 Finally, evaluate the success of your business story.
 Your compelling elevator pitch must resonate on a personal and emotional level.
 You can read someone’s body language and verbal response to get a quick answer to your elevator pitch’s effectiveness.

 Receptive body language includes the other person smiling broadly and affirmative head nodding.

 Also look for verbal cues.
 Does your conversation partner ask intelligent and active questions, share a related personal story, offer a business card, ask to set up a meeting, or refer you to a friend?
 If so, then your elevator pitch is working.

-- Drop the Dry Presentation, Tell a Compelling Story (Part 1)
+- Drop the Dry Presentation, Tell a Compelling Story, Part 1 (read)

-- Presenters Must Prepare Like Orchestra Conductors (Part 2)
+- Presenters Must Prepare Like Orchestra Conductors, Part 2 (read)

 - Great Leaders Know How to Put their Words to Work (read)